raffib04/raffib04/README.md

-# Hi!
-### My name is Rafael, and I am studying computer science at Northwestern University
+### i'm raffi, and i'm studying cs at northwestern